Building a coconut and coffee agroforestry system in the Dominican Republic

 The farm is split between a mechanized production area, a non-mechanized production area and protected natural forests.
 A modern fertigation process, which injects fertilizers into the irrigation system, will be installed in the mechanized area to minimize fertilizer use and maximize prodiction.
 In parallel, new and higher-yielding coconut palms will be planted next to the existing older palms.
 The older coconut palms will continue to produce nuts until the new palms start producing.
 The entire project will be certified organic and will produce premium cocoa for export, as well as a range of premium coconut products, such as virgin coconut oil, coconut water, and sugar, to be sold domestically and abroad.

 Central to 12Tree's business model and sustainability approach is the preservation of nearby natural forests.
-By conserving over 800 hectares, 12Tree can rely on the important ecosystem services, like natural pest control, wind protection, and water flow regulation, that boost production in the cultivated areas of the farm – at absolutely no cost.
+By conserving 843 hectares, 12Tree can rely on the important ecosystem services, like natural pest control, wind protection, and water flow regulation, that boost production in the cultivated areas of the farm – at absolutely no cost.
 By integrating biodiversity conservation into its business model, 12Tree sets itself up for long-term economic success.